Jiggs Kalra: Career

 He anchored two television programs, Zaike Ka Safar and Daawat: An Invitation to Indian Cooking.

 Per the New York Times, "his efforts in particular to chronicle and promote Awadhi cuisine is said to have changed Indian restaurant menus across the world."
 He was inducted into the International Food and Beverage Forum Hall of Fame (2004) for his personal commitment and exceptional contribution to the international aspects of the F&B industry.

-His place and contribution in authentic Indian cuisine is second to none.

-His book PRASHAD is considered by chefs all over the world as the bible of Indian cooking.

 Television

 Daawat, one of India's first food shows, aired on Doordarshan in 1991 hosted by Jiggs Kalra.
 Each of the 32 episodes featured unique recipes made by a cook brought in by Kalra.

 He also hosted Zaike ka Safar, a food-centric travelogue on Zee.

 Publications

 Books authored by Jiggs Kalra include: